reimagined/resolve-cloud-cli/README.md

 yarn resolve-cloud list
 ```

-Use the `describe` command to vie information on a specific deployment.
+Use the `describe` command to view information on a specific deployment.

 ```
 yarn resolve-cloud describe <ID>